 There are many aspects of the removal process that an attorney can assist with, which is why it is imperative to locate a reputable and experienced immigration lawyer.

 Szabo Law Group is committed to assisting individuals through their immigration issues.
 Aron Szabo personally meets with every client and spends time listening and understanding your particular circumstance.
 Szabo Law Group will review your particular situation and provide guidance.
-To schedule a free consultation, contact the Szabo Law Group today at (954) 210–6054.
+To schedule consultation, contact the Szabo Law Group today at (954) 210–6054.